How are applicants placed on trips?

 - Yes, financial aid is available.
 Once you receive your trip placement email, respond to the e-mail and the recruitment chair will help to arrange financial aid for you.

-What is our refund policy
+What is AB's refund policy?

 - Fall Trip: Payment nonrefundable due to the short time frame between placement on trip and trip departure.